astromining/ComPACT/README.md

 # ComPACT

-The cotalogue was created based on the extended candidate catalogue of the Planck cluster catalogue ([SZcat](https://github.com/astromining/planck_szcat)) and deep learning algorithm, that was trained on the ACT+Planck maps ([Naess et al. 2020](https://iopscience.iop.org/article/10.1088/1475-7516/2020/12/046)).
+The catalogue was created based on the extended candidate catalogue of the Planck cluster catalogue ([SZcat](https://github.com/astromining/planck_szcat)) and deep learning algorithm, that was trained on the ACT+Planck maps ([Naess et al. 2020](https://iopscience.iop.org/article/10.1088/1475-7516/2020/12/046)).

 The ComPACT catalogue contains 2,934 candidates.
 Below we describe columns:
 + Name: ID of a ComPACT candidate